MikeLanier/JMaze/README.md

 * pick start cell by clicking the random button
 * look at other algorithms
 * prelim for using this for a game, randomly add doors and rooms
+## 09/23/2017
+* 3D "in maze" view using 2D graphics
+  * _BUG:_ when I hit the right arrow, focus change to the a TextField control.
+Using 2, 4, 6, 8 on the keypad for now.
+  * _BUG:_ Display when at edge of maze grid shows too much
+  * show left/right wall of current cell
+* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
+* tooltips for controls.
+Have on a couple, but not all
+* on change to entrance/exit combo box, validate selection
+* pick start cell by clicking the random button
+* look at other algorithms
+* prelim for using this for a game, randomly add doors and rooms
+## 09/22/2017
+* ~~3D "in maze" view using 2D graphics~~
+  * ~~step forward using up arrow~~
+  * ~~turn left/right using left/right arrow (4/6 keypad button)~~
+  * ~~adjust the code for looking in a direction other than east~~
+* ~~in the 2D maze, in the current cell, (which will be the entrance right after the maze is created) draw an arrow (triangle) pointer in the direction facing.~~
 ## 09/20/2017
-Not comfortable with having the 3D/2D stuff in this app, so, moving it over to the J3DSandbox app.
-(Maybe over-complicating what I want to do with this app).
+~~Not comfortable with having the 3D/2D stuff in this app, so, moving it over to the J3DSandbox app.
+(Maybe over-complicating what I want to do with this app).~~

 * ~~move 2D/3D stuff out over to J3DSandbox~~
 * ~~when change cell size, automatically redraw the maze~~